-Dr. Tim Bott, Interim Program Director (843) 953-4852, tbott@Citadel.edu
+Dr. Tim Bott, Interim Program Director 843-953-1652, bottt1@citadel.edu

 The mission of the Master of Arts (M.A.) in Sport Management is to cultivate principled leaders for the global sport business industry.
 The program achieves its mission through the advanced curriculum and academic professionalism that provides students exemplary scientific and practical experiences.